 The 5G timeline

 As with any technology, the benefits must be weighed against the costs and the extent to which user needs can be met.
 Tracking people raises ethical questions, even if it’s considered to be ‘for their own good’.
 As we have seen during the pandemic, some people object to tracking on principle.
 There are also security questions.
-How easily can malicious actors access these devices?
+How easily can malicious entities access these devices?
 Can the devices leak data?
 Can the user be tricked into revealing private information?
-All these are vital questions during the design phase.
+All these are vital questions during the design phase of a device.

 Another question is the extent to which 5G coverage is available and in what quality.
 By early 2021, 5G was available in 61 countries, with more planning their rollouts.
 However, coverage can vary within countries and even within cities.
-The UK has had 5G services since 2019 but that covers anywhere between 40 and 75 towns and cities, depending on which network you use.
+The UK has had 5G services since 2019 covering roughly 160 towns and cities, depending on which network you use.
 Large parts of the US, particularly rural areas, will have to wait a long time for any kind of 5G, while some urban areas have 5G but at speeds that are only marginally faster than 4G LTE.